Lola: Once Upon a Time: Soundtrack

 Lola, Erase Una Vez was the only Floricienta remake not to use the original songs penned by Cris Morena and Carlos Nilson.
-Instead, a double CD was released with songs written and composed by Mexican pop songwriters in one album and nine new Cris Morena-penned songs in another, along with a rock version of Flores Amarilla that was included in the original soundtrack.
+Instead, a double CD was released with songs written and composed by Mexican pop songwriters in one album and nine new Cris Morena-penned songs in another, along with a rock version of "Flores Amarilla" that was included in the original soundtrack.

 The show's theme song is "Masoquismo" ("Masochism").
-Other songs include "Si Me Besas" (If You Kiss Me), Espiral (Spiral), Princesa(Princess) and Sapo Azul(Prince Charming).
+Other songs include "Si Me Besas" ("If You Kiss Me"), "Espiral" ("Spiral"), "Princesa" ("Princess"), and "Sapo Azul" ("Blue Frog").
 In March 2009, González won New Artist/Revelation of the Year at the Premio Lo Nuestro Awards.
 González was nominated for Best New Artist at the Premios Oye!.
-Gonzalez also performed in 2008 in los premios juventud.
+Gonzalez also performed at the Premios Juventud in 2008.